 Supplementary Methods S1

-Participant details

-Participants of the Wildlife Conservation Course consisted of 14 (37.8%) men and 23 (61.2%) women.
-Participants were asked their age groups: <15, 16-20, 21-25, 26-30, 31-35, >35 years-old.
-1 participant was 16-20 years-old, 16 participants were 21-25 years-old, 12 were 26-30 years-old, 4 were 31-35 years-old and 4 were >35 years-old.
-In the Diploma for International Wildlife Conservation Practice, 4 participants were 21-25 years-old, 10 were 26-30 years-old, 1 was 31-35 years-old and 1 was >35 years-old.

 Personality and learning style questionnaires

 The big five personality questionnaire consisted of 70 statements, 14 for each of the component: extraversion, agreeableness, conscientiousness, neuroticism and openness to experience (Elshout & Akkerman 1975).
 An example of a statement is “I am the life of the party.'' and one has to indicate on a five-point scale how well this description fits him or her.
 Agreeable persons are cooperative as well as likeable, and have an optimistic view of human nature.
 Conscientiousness relates to an individual’s tendency to be organized and self-disciplined.
 Extroverts are sociable and often thought of as full of energy.
 Neuroticism refers to the lack of positive psychological adjustment and the tendency to exhibit negative emotions.
 Here, a low score means more neurotic.
 Openness to experience is characterized by intellectual curiosity and creativity.